How Do We Measure Success?

 You helped us so much getting started that I wanted you to know she is another of your success stories – thank you!

 “We just wanted to thank you for all your help with Sami.
 From the moment we decided to get a pup we knew we wanted to raise him to become a loving, well behaved member of our family.
-We just had no idea how to get there until we learnt of Good Dog Works.
-Starting Sami in puppy class was the best decision we could ever make and I believe every dog owner should enroll in classes.
+We just had no idea how to get there until we learned of Good Dog Works.
+Starting Sami in puppy class was the best decision we could ever make and I believe every dog owner should enrol in classes.
 Through the course of the year we have taken Basic Good Puppy, Basic Good Manners and just finished Intermediate Good Manners.
 The change is Sami has been amazing.
-Not only has he learnt how to have “good manners” we have learnt how to teach him to behave in the way we want him to.
+Not only has he learned how to have “good manners” we have learned how to teach him to behave in the way we want him to.
 People who have never been to a class are amazed at his obedience especially listening when we say “off”.
 The classes have been a lot of fun too, which is great to be able to have fun while learning because sometimes it gets frustrating.
 We all look forward to future classes and thanks to you Sami can make use of our old skateboard!
 We also wanted to thank you and everyone at daycare for having such a safe, fun place for the dogs to play.
 I cannot tell you enough how much Sami loves to go to daycare.
 I have never seen a dog more excited for something in my life.
 He adores it and everyone there.
 At first, I was only going to take him every once in awhile so he was used to staying somewhere when we had to go away, but he loved it so much that I can’t not take him on a regular basis.
 Now when we go on vacation we know he will have a great vacation as well and could not imagine leaving him anywhere else.
 Thanks for everything.”

 “I wanted to share with you my new appreciation for the clicker training method of dog training.
 As you remember my golden retriever Autumn and I attended several of your training levels and I am very pleased with Autumn’s education results.
 Prior to your classes I had virtually no dog training skills or tools.
 Now I have been able to implement this knowledge once again to better the life of a small puppy.
-I met this little fellow while out walking one evening, tied by his neck to a dog house in a neighbor’s yard.
+I met this little fellow while out walking one evening, tied by his neck to a dog house in a neighbour’s yard.
 He was only approx. 8 weeks old, alone and scared with days of virtually no human contact.
 I felt so sorry for him and I approached the owner who gave me permission to play with him, so each evening I would try to spend some time with him.
 At first he literally ripped my clothes to shreds from jumping up and tearing with his teeth and acting so uncontrollable.
 He was literally starved for attention.
 Armed with my clicker and treats I took him to an enclosed ball field one day and set him free.
 Oh Alex, after only minutes, he got the idea, and has since learned the foundation of basic manners that shows he is really a wonderful smart boy.
 To make a long story short, the owner had to quickly move away, and asked me to take him and re-home him if I couldn’t keep him myself.
 I jumped at the chance to help him find a better life, so now he is living with me.

 Thanks for being there with your obedience classes to help educate us dog owners how to better the lives of these beautiful creatures and build better relationships with them.